schibsted/spid-tech-docs/resources/articles/paylink-api.md

 ## Purchase flows

-In the following diagrams, "SPiD API" is the REST API, and "SPiD" is SPiD in the browser - the UI your users will see when entering credit cards, logging in etc.
+In the following diagrams, "SPiD API" is the REST API, and "SPiD Web" is SPiD in the browser - the UI your users will see when entering credit cards, logging in etc.

 ### Paylink direct purchase flow